flosla/afkpal/README.md

 👉 [Download AFKPal v1.0.0 (.zip)](https://github.com/yourname/afkpal/releases/latest)

-### 📦 What’s Inside the ZIP?
+### 📦 Inside the ZIP:

-- `AFKPal.exe` – the main app
+- `AFKPal.exe` – the app
-- `README.txt` – short instructions
+- `README.txt` – quick instructions

-No installer.
+No installers.
 No bloat.
-Just the app.
+Just what you need.

 ---

 ## 🛠️ How to Install & Use

 ### 1. 📥 Download the App
-Click the link above and download the `.zip` file.
+Click the link above to download the `.zip` file.

 ### 2. 🗂️ Unzip the File
-Right-click the ZIP and choose **“Extract All…”**, or use a tool like 7-Zip.
+Right-click the ZIP → “Extract All…” or use a tool like 7-Zip.

 ### 3. 🖱️ Open the App
 Double-click `AFKPal.exe`
-> 💡 No installation needed — it runs immediately.

-> ⚠️ **First Time Warning?**
+> ⚠️ **First time warning?**
-> Windows might show a SmartScreen message.
+> Windows might say the app is from an unknown source.
 > Click **“More info” → “Run anyway”** — it’s safe.

 ### 4. 🖥️ Use the App
-When the app opens, you’ll see a **small window on your desktop** with two buttons:
+You’ll see a small window with two buttons:

-- 🟢 **Start** – Begin keeping your PC awake
+- 🟢 **Start** – Simulates gentle activity to keep your status green and your PC awake
-- 🔴 **Stop** – Turn the feature off
+- 🔴 **Stop** – Turns off the activity

-You can leave the app running while you work, take breaks, or just relax.
-It won’t get in your way, and it won’t touch anything on your system.
+Just click Start and minimize — AFKPal runs quietly in the background until you stop it or close the app.

+---

 ## 🔐 Privacy & Safety

-AFKPal is 100% local and safe:
+AFKPal is completely safe and local:
+- 🔒 No internet connection required
-- No data sent or received
+- 🛡 No data collected or shared
-- No system modifications
-- No background snooping
+- 🧹 No registry changes, no startup entries

-Just a helpful little helper.
+What you see is exactly what it does.

 ---

-## 🗣 Feedback & Ideas?
+## 💬 Questions or Feedback?

-Got feature requests?
+Got a suggestion?
 Found a bug?
-Open an [issue](https://github.com/yourname/afkpal/issues) or start a discussion!
+Open an [issue](https://github.com/yourname/afkpal/issues) or start a discussion.

-Ideas we’re considering:
+Ideas for future updates:
-- 🔁 Auto-start on boot
+- 🛠️ Auto-start with Windows
-- ⏰ Schedules for auto-pause
+- 🕒 Schedule activation times
-- 🎛️ GUI controls
+- 🎛️ More UI settings

 ---

-## 🔧 Tech Stack
+## 🛠 Built With

-- ⚙️ C# + WinForms
+- 👨‍💻 C# and WinForms
 - 🏗️ .NET 8 SDK
-- 🪶 Published as a single, self-contained `.exe`
+- 📦 Published as a portable, single `.exe`

 ---

 ## 🙌 Support the Project

-If AFKPal made your workday easier, consider giving it a ⭐ or sharing it with a friend!
+If AFKPal helped you stay green or stress less — drop a ⭐, share it, or tell a coworker!

 ---